 How to Break an Ungodly Soul Ties Friendship?

 Ask and allow God to complete you with His love.

-We must remember this; only God can complete us.
-This step isn’t only for breaking ungodly soul ties friendship, but it is also for when we create new relationships.
+We must remember this: only God can complete us.
+This step isn’t only for breaking the ungodly soul ties friendship, but it is also for when we create new relationships.
 Remember that we gain more than lose when we walk away from an ungodly relationship.
 We need to realize that we weren’t incomplete in the first place; it only felt that way because we don’t put effort into our relationship with God as much as we do with others.

 Ask for God’s forgiveness.

 The next step is to ask for forgiveness and repent from our sins.
 Though the ungodly soul ties of friendship influenced us to do wrong, it was still our choice to follow through.
 So, we still need to own up to our mistakes and ask for forgiveness.
-Another thing, learn to forgive yourself as well.
+Another thing is to learn to forgive yourself as well.
 Don’t beat yourself up; you’re still human.
 We make mistakes, but God’s patience and mercy are overflowing.

 Break the ungodly friendship soul tie.

 Set yourself free and break the ungodly friendship soul tie.
 Slowly distance yourself and ultimately break all relations with that person.
 Much like any other breakup, throw away any item that will spark a memory and keep you from moving forward with your life.
 Help yourself and save yourself from the temptation of contacting them again.

 Always remember that having a soul tie is not always rainbows and butterflies.
 This deep connection makes us vulnerable to influence, and if we are not vigilant enough, we will become blind to the harmful effects.